Practical tips on tipping, eating, money, taxis and other things when travelling in Chile in South America.

 It is safe to drink tap water in Santiago.
 In smaller towns, it is most likely safe too, but the smaller the place the less certain you can be.
 It also depends on your tolerance for microbes.

 Taste is probably a bigger issue.
-The tap water may have a taste that is different from the one you are used to and that you find that you do not like.
-Then you should change to bottled water.
+The tap water may taste a little different to what you are used to, and you may not like it.
+In this case, switch to bottled water.

 Chile uses the same electricity standard as in most of Europe: 220 volts and 50 Hz (which is different from the US).
 Keep in mind though that many electronic devices today (phones etc) adapt automatically to different voltages and frequencies so you won’t need a converter/transformer.

 A non-grounded plug is the same as the European standard (“Type C”) with two round prongs.